How to Read Faster

 Obstacles to Effective Reading

-Since then, the demand and difficulty of what we read has increased dramatically.
+- Since then, the demand and difficulty of what we read have increased dramatically.
 But most of us still read at the same skill level.

 How to Read Faster: Use A Visual Pacer.